LorisFriedel/best-time-to-meet-gcal/README.md

 #### "insufficient permissions to read group members"

-This error means your account cannot read group membership.
-To fix:
+**This error means ONE or MORE of the required setup steps are missing.
+ALL must be completed:**

-1. **In Google Cloud Console**:
+1. ✅ **Admin SDK API Enabled** (in Google Cloud Console):
    - Go to APIs & Services → Library
-   - Ensure "Admin SDK API" is enabled (not just Calendar API)
+   - Search "Admin SDK API" and verify it shows "Enabled"
+   - **Most common mistake**: Only Calendar API is enabled, Admin SDK API is missing

+2. ✅ **OAuth Directory Scopes Added** (in Google Cloud Console):
-   - Go to OAuth consent screen → Scopes
+   - Go to APIs & Services → OAuth consent screen → Edit → Scopes
-   - Verify these scopes are added:
+   - Must include BOTH:
      - `admin.directory.group.member.readonly`
      - `admin.directory.group.readonly`

-2. **In Google Workspace Admin** (or ask your admin):
+   - Save changes

+3. ✅ **Google Workspace Admin Permissions** (REQUIRED - OAuth scopes alone are NOT enough):
+   - Go to Google Admin Console → Account → Admin roles
-   - Grant yourself the "Groups Reader" role
+   - Your account MUST have "Groups Reader" role
-   - Or create a custom role with Groups → Read permission

-3. **Re-authenticate**:
+   - **This is the most commonly missed requirement** - OAuth scopes grant app permissions, but you still need Workspace admin role to actually read groups
+   - If you don't have admin access, ask your IT administrator to grant you this role

+4. ✅ **Re-authenticate After Changes**:
    ```bash
    rm token.json
    ./best-time-to-meet --mailing-lists "your-group@company.com" --start "2024-01-15" --end "2024-01-19"
    ```

-4. **Check API Quotas**:
+5. ✅ **Check API Quotas**:
    - In Google Cloud Console → APIs & Services → Quotas
    - Look for Admin SDK API quotas
    - Ensure you haven't exceeded any limits

-If you don't have admin access, you'll need to either:
-- Ask your IT administrator for the necessary permissions
+**If you cannot get Workspace admin permissions:**
-- Export group members manually and use `--emails` instead
+- Export group members manually from Google Groups UI
+- Use `--emails` flag with the exported email addresses instead

 #### "Could not resolve mailing list - may be external domain"
 This means the mailing list is from an external organization (e.g., a partner company) or doesn't exist in your Google Workspace domain.